ofanan/Distributed_SFC_migration/README.md

 Configuration parameters, costs, and some accessory functions.

 ### Output files
-The simulations' output are written to files in the project's main directory.
+The simulations' outputs are written to files in the project's main directory using the following file formats.

+##### .comoh
-.comoh files are files that detail the communication overhead along the trace.
+Files that detail the communication overhead along the trace.

+##### .res
-.res files detail, for each second in the simulated trace, whether a feasible sol was found, and if so - it costs computation, link and migration costs.
+Files that detail, for each second in the simulated trace, whether a feasible sol was found, and if so - it costs computation, link, and migration costs.

+##### .log
-.log files are used mainly for development / debugging.
+Files that detail the status along the simulation.
+Used mainly for development / debugging.